Bumblebee202111/doubean-public/README.md

 ### Source Code Status

-Only selected source code from a private project is shared here to avoid potential issues.
-Additional code may be synced later.
+This repository contains a curated subset of code from a private project.
+It is automatically synced using [Copybara](https://github.com/google/copybara) to filter files, scrub sensitive information, and preserve the original commit history.

 ### Guidelines